eclipse-edc/Samples/basic/README.md

 The EDC uses many configurable values, so that we e.g. do not have to recompile the entire code just to start a component on a different port.
 In this sample you will learn how to provide configuration values at start up by using a properties file as well as how to use configuration values in your own extensions.

+### [Basic sample 04](./basic-04-event-consumer/README.md): Subscribe to EDC events

+In this sample you will learn how to subscribe to EDC domain events using the `EventRouter`.
+You will register a subscriber for the `AssetCreated` event and observe it being triggered when an asset is created.